 The New York Public Library is one organization who has successfully deployed smart strategies to improve their overall brand management.
 With 92 locations across 3 boroughs of New York, plus 2400+ employees, this team made a critical shift from a chaotic, fragmented brand experience across their branches, to a cohesive, unified system of brand management.
 The first step in this transformation, before any asset was redesigned or any brand management technology was acquired, was a comprehensive brand audit.

-Here are some keys to a successful brand audit, inspired by the NYPJ’s centralized marketing team:
+Here are some keys to a successful brand audit, inspired by the NYPL’s centralized marketing team:

 Consider your language

 How you refer to the brand audit is important.
 The NYPL’s Creative Services Team positioned this internal project as a “communications audit.”
 They knew, as they planned to meet with stakeholders throughout the organization, that the term “brand audit” would only put their colleagues on guard.
 “Audit” insinuates a negative experience, one that employees would dread.
 (Nobody enjoys being told what they’re doing wrong…)

 The creative services team took a different mindset.
 They considered this audit as a process of getting to know all their many branches.
 This was an opportunity to visit with a variety of locations, understand their business, get to know their communities, and learn what their specific needs were related to content assets and branding.

 The brand management audit is a process of discovery.
 Your goal should be to uncover all current assets used to engage with external audiences.
 Seek to get a lay of the land, and find out what materials are being deployed.
 This means being open to the fact that there are assets in the wild that you may not currently know about!
 Learn how they’re being used to further business strategy, and take note as to how you can standardize them in the future with brand management software.